raystack/dagger/docs/concepts/architecture.md

 - Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 Data streams on Kafka topics are bound to a protobuf schema.

-- Dagger deserializes the data consumed from the topics using the Protobuf descriptors generated out of the artefacts.
+- Dagger deserializes the data consumed from the topics using the Protobuf descriptors generated out of the artifacts.
 The schema handling ie., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through a homegrown library called [stencil](https://github.com/odpf/stencil).

 - Stencil is a proprietary library that provides an abstraction layer, for schema handling.